jeffhowarth/ee-edu/src/patterns/local-operations.md

 ## __logical comparisons__

 The diagram below illustrates three common logical comparisons between two regions: A, B. Going from left to right, the first picture shows the two regions.
 The second picture shows where either region A __or__ region B are present (or true), called the __union__ of the two.
 The third picture shows where both region A __and__ region B are present, called the __intersection__ of the two.
 The fourth and final picture shows where region A is present but __not__ region B. In this last case, region B acts like an eraser or __knife__ that cuts out the portion of region A that it touches.
+Sometimes this last case is called the _difference_ or _subtraction_ of two sets.

 ![Logical comparisons](https://geography.middlebury.edu/howarth/ee_edu/eePatterns/localOperations/logical-comparisons.png)